ntuanb/blog/_posts/2017-12-01-working-and-travelling.md

 # Lessons

 ### Upskill
 I stopped upskilling myself through out the trip.
-Upon returning after a year, I felt really behind.
+Upon returning after a year, I felt like I had fallen behind.

 ### Excercise
-Excercise more
+Excercise as often as you can.

 The blog post was written mostly as bullet points it was quicker to jot down the key points.
 I might update it someday with more information for each part.